Life-Experimentalist/HiveBuzz/README.md

 - **Feed Display**: View a list of posts fetched from the Hive blockchain
 - **Post Creation**: Create and submit new posts to the Hive blockchain
 - **User Profiles**: View profiles with data from the Hive blockchain
+- Login with HiveKeychain, HiveSigner, or HiveAuth
+- View and create Hive blockchain content
+- Responsive design with light/dark theme
+- User wallet management
+- SQLite database for caching and local data storage

 ## Technology Stack
 - **Backend**: Flask (Python)